RAHB-REALTORS-Association/OpenAI-Moderation-WP/README.md

 This WordPress plugin filters input fields in text areas using the OpenAI Moderation API.
 It helps ensure that user-submitted content is respectful and allows you to control which content classifications are allowed on your website.

+### Forever Free, No Pro Version

+We’re proud to announce that this plugin will always be 100% free, with no plans for a “Pro” or paid version.
+Our goal is to provide a reliable and accessible solution for the community, and we’re committed to keeping it that way.

 ## Features

 - Configure the OpenAI API key and allowed classifications.